jzillmann/jmh-visualizer/README.md

   - Vertical bar-chart with score and score error
   - Link to the original JSON
   - Show individual runs as tooltip
+- Compare the benchmarks of 2 runs (two JSON files) grouped by benchmark class
+  - Vertical bar-chart from -100% to 100%
+  - Link to the original JSON
+  - Show score and error in tooltip

 ## Major Changes

+- **Nov 2016** - Add 2 run compare view
 - **Okt 2016** - Initial Release

 ## Tips & Tricks